-vxfenmode File Description Parameter port Default port for the CP server to listen on.
-If you have not specified port numbers for individual virtual IP addresses or host names, the default port number value that the CP server uses for those individual virtual IP addresses or host names is 443.
-You can change this default port value using the port parameter. single_cp Value 1 for single cp parameter indicates that the server-based fencing uses a single highly available CP server as its only coordination point.
+vxfenmode File Parameter Description single_cp Value 1 for single_cp parameter indicates that the server-based fencing uses a single highly available CP server as its only coordination point.
 Value 0 for single_cp parameter indicates that the server-based fencing uses at least three coordination points. vxfen_honor_cp_order Set the value to 1 for vxfen module to use a specific order of coordination points during a network partition scenario.
 By default the parameter is disabled.
 The default value is 0.

-Table 8-4 vxfenmode file parameters (continued)
+vxfenmode file parameters (continued) Table 8-4